Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 use SHA-256 will check for `MBEDTLS_SHA256_C` if using the `mbedtls_sha256` API, or for `MBEDTLS_MD_C && MBEDTLS_SHA256_C` if using the `mbedtls_md` API.

-Code that obeys `MBEDTLS_USE_PSA_CRYPTO` will want to use one of the two dependencies above depending on whether `MBEDTLS_USE_PSA_CRYPTO` is defined: if it is, the code want the algorithm available in PSA, otherwise, it wants it available via the legacy API(s) is it using (MD and/or low-level).
+PSA based code will want to use the algorithm available in PSA, otherwise, it wants it available via the legacy API(s) is it using (MD and/or low-level).

 As much as possible, we're trying to create for each algorithm a single new macro that can be used to express dependencies everywhere (except pure PSA